-Medical marijuana is cannabis that is generally taken under the direction of a physician.
+Medical marijuana is cannabis generally taken under a physician’s direction.
 It may be prescribed in some states or obtained over the counter (OTC).
 Prescribed marijuana is considered a “compassionate use” to relieve pain, nausea, or anorexia due to cancer or AIDS.

 It may also be prescribed for persistent muscle spasms associated with MS, severe nausea, seizures, glaucoma, or chronic pain (i.e., arthritis, migraine headaches).